ziadabdelaziz/Learning-Flutter/day2/README.md

 begin: Alignment.topLeft,
 end: Alignment.bottomRight,
 ```
-* you can know about the values that can be passed to the arguments by looking at documentation or clicking `ctrl+space` to see the list of suggestions.
+* you can know about the values that can be passed to the arguments by checking the documentation of the Widget at **flutter.div** or pressing `ctrl+space` to see the list of suggestions.

 ### 2- Styling Text